ab32/WeatherApp/README.md

 ![WeatherUI](https://user-images.githubusercontent.com/44835095/166613400-4796c537-ab4e-4cf7-b298-87494a895f40.PNG)

+**If you would like to learn more about the Tkinter GUI, then this site https://www.pythontutorial.net/tkinter/ is where I recommend you to check!**

 # Getting Started
 We will go through the process of downloading the weather application and making it work.
 First off you need to download **main.py** and then **api.key**.
 The main.py file contains all of the backend and frontend development of the weather app.
 The api.key file contains my personal api-key from my account on **https://openweathermap.org/**.